mougiakouel/QGIS-Training-Manual/vector_analysis/network_analysis.rst

 (To select more than one road, hold the :kbd:`ctrl` button and drag a box across any road that you want to include in the selection.)

-In the attribute table, click on the :guilabel:`Show selected only` box.
-Set the :kbd:`SPEED` value for all the selected streets to :kbd:`60`:
+* In the attribute table, click on the :guilabel:`Show selected only` box.
+* Set the :kbd:`SPEED` value for all the selected streets to :kbd:`60`:

 .. image:: ../_static/vector_analysis/053.png
    :align: center

 In context, this means that you're setting the speed limit on those roads to :kbd:`60 km/h`.

-Next, select the highway outside of town:
+* Select the highway outside of town:

 .. image:: ../_static/vector_analysis/054.png
    :align: center

-Set the :kbd:`SPEED` value for all the selected streets to :kbd:`120`.
-Close the attribute table, save your edits, and exit edit mode.
+* Set the :kbd:`SPEED` value for all the selected streets to :kbd:`120`.
+* Close the attribute table, save your edits, and exit edit mode.

-Check the :menuselection:`Vector --> Road graph --> Road graph settings` to ensure that it's set up as explained previously in this lesson.
+* Check the :menuselection:`Vector --> Road graph --> Road graph settings` to
+  ensure that it's set up as explained previously in this lesson.

-In the :guilabel:`Shortest path` panel, click the :guilabel:`Start point` button, and set the starting point to where the dirt road meets the on/off-rqamp at the edge of town on the east.
-Set the end point to the T-junction west of town.
+* In the :guilabel:`Shortest path` panel, click the :guilabel:`Start point` button.
+* Set the starting point to where the dirt road meets the on/off-rqamp at the edge of town on the east.
+* Set the end point to the T-junction west of town.

 .. image:: ../_static/vector_analysis/055.png
    :align: center

-In the :guilabel:`Criterion` drop-down list in the :guilabel:`Shortest path` panel, select :guilabel:`Length`, then click :guilabel:`Calculate`.
-The route will be:
+* In the :guilabel:`Criterion` drop-down list in the :guilabel:`Shortest path` panel, select :guilabel:`Length`.
+* Click :guilabel:`Calculate`.
+The route will be calculated for the shortest
+  distance:

 .. image:: ../_static/vector_analysis/048.png
    :align: center